borkdude/deps.clj/README.md

 current Powershell based approach.

 - This repo might be a place to experiment with features that are not available in the original `clojure` command.
-Most notable it offers an `-Scommand` option which allows other programs to be started than just the JVM version of Clojure, e.g. `babashka` or `planck`.
+Most notably it offers an `-Scommand` option which allows other programs to be started than just the JVM version of Clojure, e.g. `babashka` or `planck`.